 Winterfest at Wunder Garten

-Each December, it hosts a couple weeks of non-stop Christmas-themed partying and excitement, with different special events happening most evenings—some requiring ticketing or RSVPs, and some open to the public.
-The events are a great way to socialize and meet the neighborhood in an inclusive and very LGBTQ+ friendly environment.
+Each December, it hosts a couple of weeks of non-stop Christmas-themed partying and excitement, with different special events happening most evenings—some requiring ticketing or RSVPs, and some open to the public.
+The events are a great way to socialize and meet the neighborhood in an inclusive and very LGBTQ+-friendly environment.

 They even offer holiday workshops that will have you walking away with finished crafts and new skills, including screen-printing cards, garland making, and paint and sips.